GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 Introduction

 Vulnerabilities in software can pose serious risks to users and organizations.
-A clear and effective process for handling and disclosing security vulnerabilities is essential for maintaining trust and protecting systems.
+A clear and effective process for handling and disclosing security vulnerabilities maintains user trust and protects systems.

 Definitions